 Having your criteria written down is the first step in protecting yourself from a lawsuit from a denied applicant or Government agency.
 The second step is to make sure you’re consistent in your screening of tenants.

 Don’t make exceptions or changes to your criteria on a case-by-case scenario because this could be deemed discrimination and could put you in legal trouble.
 For the most part, the tenant screening process is similar to state-to-state but there are a few things to keep in mind for California.

 As we mentioned earlier… you can charge up to two months rent for a security deposit.
 However, if the rental is furnished, you can charge up to three months rent for the security deposit…… and a waterbed can add an additional half month worth of rent to the security deposit.

 Again, we suggest reading this PDF for more insights specific to California.

-We also have a thorough tenant screening guide you can read by clicking the link below:
+We also have a thorough tenant screening guide you can read by clicking here.